-If a processing unit accepts DocuSign signatures but does not accept documents routed to them via DocuSign, instead requiring download of a hard copy or another form of electronic submission, you must make provisions for preserving or managing the DocuSign certificate of completion.
+There are several options for integrating DocuSign forms into existing workflows.
+You must coordinate with all parties in a workflow to understand requirements for a DocuSign workflow.
+If a processing unit requires DocuSign documents to be submitted outside of DocuSign (Box upload, hard copy submission, etc.), you must make provisions for preserving or managing the DocuSign certificate of completion.
 The certificate contains audit trail information about all document signers.

 In order to use DocuSign, your unit must identify a DocuSign Unit Contact (DUC).
-All DUCs will be required to complete DocuSign Unit Contact Training and will be guided through the process of setting up your unit.
+All DUCs must complete DocuSign Unit Contact Training and will be guided through the process of setting up your unit.
 Complete the Want to use DocuSign in your unit? form to learn more.
 Your DUC will have ongoing responsibility to vet your use cases and communicate service updates to your team.

 DocuSign Routing Directory (requires EID login)